Diapers Keep Slipping – What Can I Do?

 Photo by @madame.vio

-The right size is essential for an optimal fit.
-If the diaper is too tight, the closures may come undone, excretions are pushed out of the diaper, or it cuts into the child's skin.
-On the other hand, if you opt for diapers that are too big, they will slip down and fit so loosely that they constantly leak.
-Therefore, it is important to always choose the correct size.
-And since your child is constantly growing, you need to be sure to switch to the next size in time.
+Therefore, it is always essential to choose the appropriate size.
+And since your child grows continuously, you must ensure you switch to the next size in time.
 Manufacturers of disposable diapers often offer up to seven different diaper sizes.
-While the first sizes may only fit for a few weeks, you will use the later sizes for a longer period.
+While the first sizes often only fit for a few weeks, you will use the later sizes for a longer time.

 - Flexible leg cuffs: